3 Methods to increase Business Value

-I was also pleased to see that many participants said they wanted to talk about this subject.
-So much so that the organizers decided to run the session twice.
-I am happy that this is considered an important subject.
-Certainly I think it is.
+I was pleased to see many participants wanted to discuss this subject.
+So much so, that the organizers decided to run the session twice.
+I am happy this is considered an important subject.
+Certainly, I think it is.

-Some things we already do in Scrum to increase Business Value (or should do):
+Here are some things we already do in Scrum to increase Business Value (or should):

 - Better partnership between Business and Technology

-- Improve the Product Owner (and give him or her this job)
+- Improve the Product Owner (and give him or her the job of increasing BV)

 - Use a prioritized Product Backlog